What To Know About MCL Injuries and Treatment Options

 Symptoms of MCL Tear

-Tearing or straining your MCL is painful, and your knee will typically swell as your body reacts to the injury.
+Tearing or straining your MCL is a painful sports injury, and your knee will typically swell as your body reacts to the injury.
 Some even hear a ‘pop’ sound or cannot walk because of the damage.
 If you notice any of this, visit a doctor for a diagnosis.

 Typically, medical professionals will evaluate the area by applying pressure to the knee to determine the severity of the injury.
 Your doctor may also do an MRI for further analysis since this allows them to see the tear.